A Three-Dimensional SFT with Sparse Columns: Surfaces in

-Intuitively, a mat $A$ contains the intervals $[a,b] \times \{c\} \times \{x\}$ and $[a,b] \times \{d\} \times \{y\}$, which are furthermore connected by curves with a constant x-coordinate.
+Intuitively, a mat $M$ contains the segments $[a,b] \times \{c\} \times \{x\}$ and $[a,b] \times \{d\} \times \{y\}$, which are furthermore connected by two sets of curves with constant x-coordinates.
 The name ``mat'' is evocative of a weaved fabric, consisting of parallel warp strings (and orthogonal weft strings, which we ignore in this metaphor) suspended between two rigid rods in a loom.
-The set $C_s$ is called the $s$-\emph{section} and the sets $S_{s, i}$ are called \emph{$s$-strings}.
-The numbers $a,b,c,d,x,y$ are uniquely determined by $A$, the set $A$ is determined by the sections $C_s$ and the sets $C_s$ are determined by the strings $S_{s, i}$.
-Thus, to define a mat, formally one needs to specify precisely the sets $S_{s, i}$.
-Usually, instead, we only define the set $A \subset \R^3$, and it is understood that a choice of strings has been made.
-When considering arbitrary mats, we can always assume the choice of strings is ``all possible strings that fit in this mat''.

 We define a metric (allowing infinite distances) on the space of all mats.